NordicWayInterchange/interchange/GLOSSARY.md

 Channels do not enforce the constraints of Message Types like Capability-based streams do.

 ## Bi-queues
 A Bi-queue provides an unfiltered view of all data for a message type produced on a single interchange.
-A BI-queue allows Service Providers to connect and receive messages over the Basic Interface as described in the [specification](https://www.c-roads.eu/).
+A Bi-queue allows service providers to connect and receive messages over the Basic Interface as described in the [specification](https://www.c-roads.eu/).